eneskaya20/eneskaya20/README.md

 👀 My desire is to expand my knowledge and enhance my abilities by exploring innovative technologies and acquiring new skills.

-🌱 Currently, I'm learning Java, React, and Python to enhance my knowledge.
+🌱 Currently, I'm learning Python in Computer Vision and Data Science to enhance my knowledge.

 💞️ My objective is to gain practical experience and make valuable contributions to the community by pursuing projects in the fields of Web Development and Data Science.